mhelmore/SogetiGitTraining/README.md

 SogetiGitTraining
 =================

-A Repository used for training in the Des Moines Sogeti Unit
+A Repository used for training in the Des Moines Sogeti Unit Hello this is Ethan